Dow Jones Industrial Average

-The value of the index can also be calculated as the sum of the stock prices of the companies included in the index, divided by a factor, which is approximately 0.162 as of November 2025.
+The index is a price-weighted index; stocks with the highest price per share have the highest weighting in the index.
+The value of the index is the sum of the stock prices of the companies included in the index, divided by a factor, which is approximately 0.168 as of July 2026.
 The factor is changed whenever a constituent company undergoes a stock split so that the value of the index is unaffected by the stock split.